Glazed Cornish Hens with Pecan-Rice Stuffing

 - 1/2 teaspoon salt

 - 1/2 teaspoon pepper

 - 2 cups unsweetened apple juice

 - 1 tablespoon Dijon mustard

-- Loosely stuff hens with stuffing.
-Tuck wings under hens; tie drumsticks together.
+- Tuck wings under hens; tie drumsticks together.
 Rub skin with butter; sprinkle with salt and pepper.
-Place breast side up on a rack in a shallow roasting pan.
+Place hens breast side up in a shallow roasting pan.

 - Bake, uncovered, at 350° for 1 hour.
 Meanwhile, place apple juice in a small saucepan.
 Bring to a boil; cook until reduced by half.
 Remove from heat.
 Stir in honey and mustard.
 Set aside 1/2 cup for serving.